elangz/Chess-clock/README.md

 # Chess-clock
-Simple chess clock with all general functions of a physical chess clock
+Simple chess clock with all functions found in a physical chess clock.

+Original code idea by [glolichen](https://github.com/glolichen)

+Added time allowed for each step (game pace would be faster).